-Few dishes are as cherished to Dominicans as Pasteles en Hoja (Plantain and Beef Pockets).
-It is an essential component of the Christmas and New Year's Eve dinner.
+Few dishes are as cherished to Dominicans as Pasteles en Hoja It is an essential component of the Christmas and New Year's Eve feast.

 Whenever I want to explain Pasteles en Hoja (Roots and Beef Pockets) to somebody who has never seen them I usually say "they are a little bit like tamales, with different ingredients".